-10.2.4.
+10.2.4.1.
 PillarChangeMoveSelector

-A pillar is a set of planning entities which have the same planning value(s) for their planning variable(s).
 The PillarChangeMove selects one entity pillar (or subset of those) and changes the value of one variable (which is the same for all entities) to another value.

 PillarChangeMove

 Change 1 variable of each entity in 1 pillar.
 A pillar is a set of entities with the same value(s).